srobo/kitbook/asset-tracking.md

 #### Decommission {#decommission}

-If an asset is found to be broken
+If an asset is broken and unrepairable or if an asset is simply no longer required then it must first be decommissioned and then disposed of.

 #### Disposal {#disposal}